 - Late payments: Seven years from the date of the late payment

 - Judgments: Seven years from the filing date if paid; longer if unpaid

 - Tax liens: Fifteen or more years if left unpaid, seven years from the date the lien is paid

 Once they’ve collected the information, compiled your credit history, and generated a credit report, the credit reporting agencies sell that information back to the lenders, so that they can determine your creditworthiness.
 Based on that information, lenders can decide whether or not to lend to you, and if they do, what your interest rate should be.
 They may also sell that information (i.e. your credit report) to insurance companies, employers, and any other company that has “permissible purpose” to access consumer credit data.
 You are also able to see your credit reports either by purchasing one from one of the credit reporting bureaus or for free once a year from AnnualCreditReport.com, a federally mandated site.
-In addition, Credit.com’s Credit Report Card provides you an easy-to-understand overview of your credit history, along with your free credit scores.
+In addition, Credit.com’s free Credit Report Card provides you an easy-to-understand overview of your credit history, along with your free credit scores.

 Credit Reports vs. Credit Scores